How to Stop Windshield Cracks From Spreading

 Heat, rain, snow or freeze can all easily make cracks and chips expand further.
 Make sure you park in the shade, and apply any of the above methods to keep water from entering the crack.

 Your glass will expand and contract depending on temperature differences, and this can easily further damage your windshield and make cracks larger.
-Try to avoid any sudden temperature changes.
+Also try to avoid any sudden temperature changes.

 Drive carefully

-These few tips should help you keep your damaged windshield in check.
+These few tips should help you keep your damaged windshield cracks from spreading.
 Small chips and most cracks less than 6 inches in length can easily be repaired.
 It is advisable to use some of these tricks to avoid further damage before you can visit a professional window repair shop.

 These are all just temporary measures to stop windshield cracks from spreading, and it’s always important to consult professionals and repair your windshield as soon as possible.